SV17M/SSA/README.md

 # SSA
-SAP Audio Analysis _ one of the 'SAP 2017 VT team projects'
+SAP Speech Analysis _ one of the 'SAP 2017 VT team projects'